AO, A1, A2, A3, A4, A5 and A6 - trimmed European paper sizes as defined by the ISO 216 standard.

 Banner blindness - Referring to the practice/habit of ignoring banner advertisements.
 The term implies that people often do not see banner ads, regardless of how loud they are, because they habitually focus on text content.

 Beta / beta test - A beta test is a phase in software and web development.
 It usually comes after in-house testing and right before the launch.
-A beta test lets users know that the site is not guaranteed to be 100% operational and it gives the developer an opportunity to gather error data and user feedback for final tweaks before the launch.
+A beta test gives the developer an opportunity to gather error data and user feedback for final tweaks before the launch.

 Bit (Binary DigIT) - A bit is the smallest unit of computerised data, comprised of either a 0 (off) or a 1 (on).
 Bandwidth is usually measured in bits-per-second.

-Bps: (Bits per second) - A measurement of how fast data is moved from one place to another.
+Bps (Bits per second or Bitrate) - A measurement of how fast data is moved from one place to another.
 A 28.8 modem can move data at 28,800 bits per second.

 Black hat - A collective name for those SEO techniques that attempt to deceive search engines into ranking a page higher than it really deserves.